 - What accommodations are available?

 In addition to universal tools embedded within the eMPower test delivery platform such as magnification and visual contrast controls, read-aloud/text-to-speech will be built-in for the online test.
 Accommodations that are a regular part of instruction/assessment for students with disabilities and English-language learners may be used.
 Please see the Accessibility and Accommodations Guidelines for additional information.

 - What technology do eMPower Assessments require?

-Teachers, administrators, and proctors can use PCs, Macs, iPads, or Chromebooks with a standard browser application.
-For test-taking students, a Windows-secure browser is recommended.
-A secure browser application on Chromebooks will first be available for the fall 2017–18 test administrations.
+Teachers, administrators, and students can use PCs, Macs, iPads, or Chromebooks with a standard browser application.
+For test-taking students, a Windows-secure browser is also available.
 See the system requirements for additional information.

 - How is writing assessed through eMPower Assessments?